 The simplistic player-vs-player style of Street Fighter or Mortal Kombat is easy to get addicted to.
 Your character is on one side, the opponent (or AI bot) is on the other, and you duke it out to see who comes out on top.

 And while multiplayer games don’t focus so much on this style any more, it’s not entirely out of fashion yet.
-In fact, some of the best fighting games are actually available for free as Flash games in your browser.
-Simon didn’t include any in his roundup of the best Flash games, but don’t worry, I got you covered.
+In fact, some of the best fighting games are actually available for free as Flash games in your browser, and I’ll cover some of them below.

 Flash Bash is as close to Street Fighter as you’re going to get.
 The graphics are not as good as the original, but a lot of the elements are copied, including gameplay, player styles and even some of the moves.
 At its core, it’s a basic player vs. player game where you can move around, punch and kick, unleashing power moves with the right keyboard combos (like shooting a fireball with Down+Forward+Punch) — helpfully, the combos are noted in the pause menu.
 Best played in full-screen mode!